pmem/pmemkv/INSTALLING.md

 [root@ch6_crpnp_81 ~]# mount -o dax /dev/pmem1 /mnt/pmem
 ```

-Now pass the filesystem DAX device as a parameter to `pmemkv` like this:
+Now pass a filesystem directory as a parameter to `pmemkv` like this:

 ```
 PMEM_IS_PMEM_FORCE=1 ./pmemkv_bench --db=/mnt/pmem/pmemkv --db_size_in_gb=1